mantidproject/mantid/docs/source/techniques/ISIS_Reflectometry.rst

 The way in which **components are arranged** in the IDF is different.
 Some instruments, such as Offspec, have a component “DetectorBench” that is the parent component of all the detectors.
 Others don’t have this component.
 This has to be taken into account when moving detectors.

 Some of the instrument IDFs are set up such that detectors are at the correct **position on loading** a run.
 Some instruments are not be set up to do this yet, so :ref:`algm-ReflectometryReductionOneAuto` has an option to correct detector positions using another algorithm, :ref:`algm-SpecularReflectionPositionCorrect`.
 It is important that the detectors are in the correct position in order for Mantid algorithms to produce the correct results, otherwise some calculations (e.g. the conversion from :math:`\lambda` to :math:`Q`) will be wrong.
+There are plans to try and harmonise the IDF’s as much as possible.

 Mantid